 Pairs, France: €2,577per sq.m. per year (US $274 sq. ft. / yr.).

-Another famous Parisian street is Rue de Rivoli which runs through the 4th and 1st Arrondissements of Paris on the Right Bank of the Seine.
+Another famous Parisian street is Rue de Rivoli, which runs through Paris’s 4th and 1st Arrondissements on the Right Bank of the Seine.

-It’s also conveniently located a few minutes walk to the Louvre.
+It’s also conveniently located a few minutes’ walk from the Louvre.
 Any trip to Paris should include a walk and window shopping along this famous street.

-Outside of Paris, there are 9 popular shopping streets throughout France.
+Outside of Paris, there are nine popular shopping streets throughout France.

 10. La Croisette